Digital Self-Harm Among Adolescents

 In an effort to reduce the occurrence of this issue, it’s important to limit adolescents’ access to and internalization of social media.
 Social media’s connection to increased mental health concerns has been apparent since the early 2010s and continues to strengthen.
 As a parent, setting limits to internet exposure and closely monitoring your child’s online engagement can help them avoid the negative impacts of social media.

 Leading an overall healthy physical lifestyle can also protect adolescents from digital self-harm.
-A study looking at sleep’s connection to digital self harm showed that a longer sleep duration lowered the incidence of digital self-harm.4
+A study looking at sleep’s connection to this behavior showed that a longer sleep duration lowered the incidence of digital self-harm.4

-Having a strong support network can also help struggling adolescents, as they will have more people they can turn to when they’re feeling upset.
+Having a strong support network can also help struggling adolescent.
+They will have more people they can turn to when they’re feeling upset.
 Rather than turning to negative online comments, they can talk through their feelings with a trusted adult.

 To learn more about Hidden River and to schedule a tour of its unmatched buildings and grounds, please call us today at 833.30.RIVER.